 I can recall one business was willing to pay a large sum just to send potential customers to a broken landing page.

 It’s this kind of knee-jerk strategy that is going to do more harm than just waste a few marketing dollars.

 An ill-prepared marketing campaign such as this, is likely to annoy your potential customers.
 The result… Customers that were once very interested in your product/ service, are now unlikely to ever visit your ‘shop’ again.

-Website optimization is not limited to e-commerce businesses.
-Websites such as this site, selling B2B products/ services are equally as important to optimize.
+Website optimisation is not limited to e-commerce businesses.
+Websites such as this site, selling B2B products/ services are equally as important to optimise.

 This is one of our favourite adages.

 You wouldn’t invite your friends over to a filthy house.
 The same should go for your business and website.